Bonbonjb/Job-Board-Platform/README.md

 ## Features

 - Custom user model with email authentication
 - CRUD for jobs, categories, and applications
-- Application status tracking with permission controls
+- Application status tracking with permission ls Job-Board-Platform/.git controls
 - JWT-based authentication and token refresh
 - API documentation with Swagger UI
 - Asynchronous task queue using Celery and Redis